arctrong/md2html/readme.txt

 work mostly the same way, have the same command line syntax, process the same input, are shipped together as source code and share some common artifacts like templates and styles, command scripts, and this documentation.
 Despite this, the versions are independent and can be used separately.
-This documentation describes the both versions in the corresponding sections.
+This documentation describes the both versions.